GerardoRamones/opencv-basic-sample/README.md

 ## Using Device Camera

-This code shows you a very basic android project in java which opens camera through OpenCV (v3.4.5).
+This code shows you a very basic android project in _java_ which opens camera through OpenCV (v3.4.5).

 _OpenCV Manager_ app is **NOT** required because all required libraries are inside the project.

+OpenCV (Open source computer vision) is a library of programming functions mainly aimed at real-time computer vision.
+Originally developed by Intel, it was later supported by Willow Garage then Itseez (which was later acquired by Intel).

+The library is cross-platform and free for use under the open-source BSD license.
+[Wikipedia](https://en.wikipedia.org/wiki/OpenCV)

 ---